DataDog/integrations-core/mongo/README.md

 ##### Database Autodiscovery

 Starting from Datadog Agent v7.56, you can enable database autodiscovery to automatically collect metrics from all your databases on the MongoDB instance.
 Please note that database autodiscovery is disabled by default.
-Read access to the auto-discovered databases is required to collect metrics from them.
+Read access to the autodiscovered databases is required to collect metrics from them.
 To enable it, add the following configuration to your `mongo.d/conf.yaml` file:

 ```yaml